-+ What makes the WISER Locator different from other tracking systems?
++ What makes WISER's micro-location system different from other tracking systems?

-Unlike most tracking and location systems, WISER Redundant Radio Localization and Tracking (RRLT) uses ultra-wideband (UWB) technology instead of WiFi, Bluetooth, or passive RFID.
+Unlike most tracking and location systems, WISER's asset tracking and micro-location solution uses ultra-wideband (UWB) technology instead of WiFi, Bluetooth, or passive RFID.
 This mitigates interference with other wireless networks, lowers power consumption, and boosts range and reliability.
-This also provides precise, coordinate-based (not relational) accuracy, offering submeter precision in even non-line-of-sight (NLOS) or metallic, cluttered, and reflective environments.
-Many location technologies require bulky and expensive installations and manual calibration or measurements, but the WISER mesh calibrates autonomously.
-This lets our customers avoid manual scanning and expensive, immobile infrastructure installations.
+This also enables precise, coordinate-based location accuracy, offering submeter precision in even non-line-of-sight or metallic, cluttered, and reflective environments.
+Many location technologies require bulky and expensive installations and manual calibration or measurements.
+The WISER mesh calibrates autonomously to avoid these costs.
+This also lets our customers avoid manual scanning and expensive, immobile installations.

-+ What kinds of assets can WISER's Locator track?
++ What kinds of assets can WISER's system track?

 + How many assets can I track?

-WISER RRLT is designed to scale modularly for whatever number of assets you need to track, across any shape, size, or type of installation, indoors or out.
+WISER's system is designed to scale modularly for whatever number of assets you need to track.
+This works across almost any shape, size, or type of installation, indoors or out.
 Programmable ping rates and wired options mean there is no theoretical limit to the number of assets that WISER can track.
 For high volumes, a mesh can accommodate more assets by slowing ping rates or by increasing the number of antennas connected by PoE.

-Although heavy amounts of clutter, reflective metal, or wireless interference can affect the accuracy of any wireless RF system, WISER RRLT was specifically designed to overcome the multi-path propagation challenges of these environments.
+Although heavy amounts of clutter, reflective metal, or wireless interference can affect the accuracy of any wireless RF system, WISER's asset tracking RTLS was specifically designed to overcome the multi-path propagation challenges of these environments.
 The WISER mesh solution tracks tagged assets with submeter accuracy, delivering inch-level precision in most cases.